Skip to Content

 • You have to brush your hair more often.

-• After you’ve washed your hair, it takes centuries to dry.
+• After you’ve washed your hair, it takes hours to dry.

 • You don’t have much visible scalp.